LEARN KITSAP TRANSIT

 CO2 reduction

-• Idle time: In 2014 the agency implemented a policy of limit engine idling during the startup of Worker/Driver buses to no more than 10 minutes.
+• Idle time: In 2015, the agency implemented a policy to limit engine idling time to no more than 10 minutes.

 • Propane: The agency introduced propane-fueled vehicles to its fleet in 2015.
-As of June 2019 Kitsap Transit had 35 propane buses and 4 support vehicles.
+As of April 2024, Kitsap Transit has 52 propane buses and 4 support vehicles.

-• Electric: The agency put into service its first fully electric bus in 2018 and anticipates putting into service its first hybrid-electric ferry.
+• Electric Buses: The agency put into service its first fully electric bus in 2018.
+As of June 2024, Kitsap Transit has eight electric boaches and is awaiting delivery of 22.
+In 2019 Kitsap Transit put into service its first hybrid-electric ferry.

 A state law effective in June 2018 requires public agencies’ fleets to run on electricity, biofuel or other alternative fuels.
 Kitsap Transit will be using biodiesel to fuel its diesel fleet.